varshneydevansh/FilterTube/docs/TECHNICAL.md

 ## 8. Shorts Blocking Architecture (Hybrid Model)

 **Motivation:**
 Shorts are unique because they often lack channel information in the initial DOM.
-To ensure **Zero Content Leakage**, we prioritize robustness over speed.
-We *always* resolve the canonical channel ID before finalizing a block.
+To ensure robust blocking, the system uses cache-first + main-world recovery to resolve a canonical UC ID whenever possible.

 **How it works:**
 1.  **User Action**: User clicks "Block Channel" in 3 dots menu.
-2.  **Shorts Resolution (Extra Step)**: For Shorts, we first fetch the video's page to extract the initial Channel ID (since it's missing from the card).
-3.  **Canonical Resolution (All Videos)**: We *always* fetch the channel's "About" metadata to resolve the canonical "UC..."
-ID.
-This ensures that blocking `@user` also blocks `@Handle` and `UCID`.
-4.  **Finalize**: Only after this verification (approx. 1s) is the channel added to the block list and the content hidden.

-So, for Shorts we have an additioanl overhead(1s - 1.5s) of prefetching the channel ID and then resolving the canonical ID.
-This is to ensure that blocking a channel also blocks all its content, not just the short.
-Which makes 3 dot UI Blocking for shorts about 2s to 2.5s and rest assured if you have clicked "Block Channel" it will get blocked you can browse freely.
+2.  **Cache-first resolution**: resolve using `channelMap` (handle/customUrl ↔ UC ID) when possible.
+3.  **Main-world recovery**: if a `videoId` is available, query main-world `ytInitialData` for the uploader identity.
+4.  **Network fallback**: fetch handle/customUrl pages only when necessary.
+5.  **Finalize**: persist the channel keyed by UC ID; the DOM fallback provides immediate visual feedback while enrichment completes.

+The exact latency depends on which fallback path is needed (cache/main-world/network).
+The goal is that blocks remain correct and converge quickly to a canonical UC ID.

 **Technical Flow:**